 23.01 and 23.02 deal with general cases regarding leaves with pay.
 Section .01 gives the employer the discretionary right to grant leaves of absence with or without pay.
 While they do have this right, the application of it must be done in a reasonable way.
 They cannot simply use this discretionary privilege to discriminate against certain segments of the bargaining unit.
 Section .02 states that any hours missed without loss of pay will not have to be made up during the term.
 If you have a 100 hour contract and you miss 6 hours without loss of pay, you will only be required to work 94 hours to satisfy your contractual obligations.

 This is the most complex of all of our leave sections.
-In this round of bargaining we were unable to win any form of paid pregnancy or parental leave.
 Here also some highlights about parental leave.

 Finally, it is important to note that should a person wish transition from pregnancy leave to parental leave, they must do so without a break between the two, unless the mother does not have possession of the child, during a case of neo-natal hospitalization, for example.
 In these cases, alternative arrangements can be made.
 According to 23.12, if the employee takes ill as a result of the pregnancy or birth, and they exceed the 17 week pregnancy, they will then fall under the sick leave provision, which is listed below.